 In the summer months May through September consider taking a break and do the sushi stroll at Morikami Museum and Japanese Garden and enjoy The Morikami Sushi and Stroll Sunset Walk Event from 5:30 – 8:30 PM.

-Grab yourself a tasty beverage (beer, wine, soda, water, whatever) from their café on premises, and then take a stroll and enjoy a breathtaking sunset along the walking path through the tranquil Japanese gardens.
+Grab yourself a tasty beverage (beer, wine, soda, water, or whatever...) from their café and then take a leisurely stroll, enjoy the breathtaking sunset along the walking path through the tranquil Japanese gardens.

-The café and store are both open too, but you might want to make note that the museum exhibits are closed during the Sushi and Stroll event.
+The café and store are both open during this time but the museum exhibits are closed.

-The Morikami's Traditional New Year celebratory festival includes games and entertainment throughout the museum and its gardens.
-A New Year's Celebration -- Japanese Style!
+Every January, the Traditional Japanese New Year celebration takes place with a festival including games and entertainment throughout the museum and its gardens.

 Celebrate the first bud of spring, with Morikami's largest annual event, The Hatsume Fair.
 This festival transforms the normally tranquil Morikami Park into a unique Japanese spring festival.